 PROVIDING PATHWAYS OUT OF POVERTY

-Each year, our programs impact more than 8,200 individuals and families living in Southern Arizona.
 For many men, women, and families who are homeless, the first step to getting off the streets is connecting with us.
 In the 2017-2018 fiscal year alone, Primavera provided tangible pathways out of poverty that impacted about 7,700 people living in Southern Arizona — people who wanted to improve their lives.
 Through partnerships with volunteers, neighborhoods, and a wide variety of community-based organizations, businesses, and public entities; we offer four vital areas of support through 1) SURVIVAL, 2) STABILITY, 3) SECURITY, and 4) SUSTAINABILITY.